CopterFail/BtSPortOsd/README.md

 1. Get the Hardware 2 x HC-05 Module , MicroMinimOsd , 2 x 5V Regulator , inverter for s.bus , plug for Taranis uart port

-2. Config one HC-05 as master, set the baudrate 57600 , connect with the other HC-05
+2. Config one HC-05 as master, set the baudrate 57600 , pair with the other slave HC-05

 3. Connect uart port plug , 5V Regulator , Master HC-05 and place it in the Taranis battery tray